Contributions to $Z^0$ decays from a X17 extension of the Standard Model: Abstract

 \section{Abstract}

-We propose a Born-Infeld contribution to the $U(1)_{B-L}$ extension of the Standard Model to explain the anomalous decay of beryllium by the X17 neutral boson, its possible connections to dark matter and the observed MeV gamma-ray bursts.
-The decay width of the $Z^0$ decay into 3$X$ process is computed based on NA64 experiment data.
+The present work proposes a Born-Infeld contribution to the $U(1)_{B-L}$ extension of the Standard Model, where it is introduced associated to the X17 neutral boson.
+The decay width of the $Z^0$ decay into 3$X$ and 3$\gamma$ processes are computed, based on NA64 and ATLAS experiments data.

 \textit{Introduction}---.
 The pursuit of a novel spin 1 particle dates back to the early 80's, pioneered by P. Fayet \cite{fayet1}, where it first appeared as the supersymmetric partner of the goldstino.
 It was formulated that such a boson could have a mass proportional to an extra very small U(1)-gauge coupling, therefore being present as a very light particle.
 It has been a topic of research since then.
-Generally, it is coupled through a linear combination of electromagnetic and $B$ and $L$ (or $B-L$) currents, with the possibility of axial and/or (light) dark matter couplings as well \cite{fayet2,fayet3,fayet4,fayet5,fayet6,fayet7}.
+Generally, it is coupled through a linear combination of electromagnetic, $B$ and $L$ (or $B-L$) currents, with the possibility of axial and/or (light) dark matter couplings as well \cite{fayet2,fayet3,fayet4,fayet5,fayet6,fayet7}.

 The anomalous decay of the beryllium excited state $^8$Be$^*\to ^8$Be + X \cite{atomki1}, identified by the ATOMKI experiment in 2016, indicated the first possible experimental realization of a fifth gauge interaction appearing in the MeV scale, mediated by a massive X-boson of approximately 17 MeV.
 It was immediately followed by theoretical propositions to explain the phenomenon \cite{x-model1,x-model2}.
-Some attempts have been made to explain the anomaly without resorting to an otherwise unknown interaction, primarily within the framework of QCD and nuclear theory, but, as of the present date, all are strongly disfavoured, since none of them reached satisfying results \cite{8be-alt,4he-alt}.
+Some attempts have been made to explain the anomaly without resorting to an otherwise unknown interaction, primarily within the framework of QCD and nuclear theory, but, as of the present date, all are strongly disfavored, since none of them reached satisfying results \cite{8be-alt,4he-alt}.
 The results were further corroborated by similar anomalies observed in the nuclear reaction of $^4$He \cite{atomki2} and of $^{12}$C \cite{atomki3}, the last one supporting also the vector character of the new interaction.

-Several collaborations have since pursued the elucidation of X(17)-boson, such as BESIII \cite{besiii}, BelleII \cite{belle-bes,x-boson-search2}, NA64 \cite{x-boson-search1}, BaBar \cite{babar}, and its possible connection with dark matter scenarios opens experiments searching for light dark photons, of masses $m \lesssim 1$ GeV, to this purpose.
-This latter interpretation has been subject of investigation by the PADME experiment \cite{padme1,padme2} (Positron Annihilation into Dark Matter Experiment) of INFN, in Italy.
-For a review of the ATOMKI experiments and their results interpretations as new particles, see \cite{atomki-review,atomki-review-2}.